b6d/lima/docs/linked_data.rst

 Linked Data
 ===========

-Lets model a relationship between a book and a book review:
+Let's model a relationship between a book and a book review:

 .. code-block:: python
     :emphasize-lines: 16